onepf/OpenIAB/README.md

 * If you know about issues we missed - please, let us know in <a href="https://github.com/onepf/OpenIAB/issues">Issues on GitHub</a>
 * If you have contacts with an app store you like, ask them to implement <a href="https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md">OpenIAB</a> on their side
-* If you are an Android app developer check <a href="https://github.com/onepf/OpenIAB/issues?state=open">the list of open tasks</a>, see if any of these tasks interests you and comment it. <a href="https://github.com/onepf/OpenIAB">Fork OpenIAB</a> on GitHub and submit your code</li>
+* If you are an Android app developer check <a href="https://github.com/onepf/OpenIAB/issues?state=open">the list of open tasks</a>, see if any of these tasks interests you and comment on it. <a href="https://github.com/onepf/OpenIAB">Fork OpenIAB</a> on GitHub and submit your code</li>
 * If you are an app store and already support In-App Billing we will be happy to meet with your API and find best way to make it compatible with OpenIAB.
 Please, raise an <a href="https://github.com/onepf/OpenIAB/issues?state=open">Issue</a> to let us know</li>
 * If you are an app store that does not yet support in-app billing, but plans to support it, then we will be glad to help you with OpenIAB API.
 Please check our <a href="https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md">How-To</a> and contact us to get deeper explanation of questions you have by raising an <a href="https://github.com/onepf/OpenIAB/issues?state=open">Issue</a></li>